PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 broad gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+## Post-cleanup CSP-attention result retention implementation checkpoint

+The sole production call now retains its unchanged one-counter dictionary as `_post_cleanup_csp_attention_stats`.
+The dictionary remains observation-only and has no consumer or guard because the owner prunes unused tensors unconditionally while its counter reports rewrites only.

+This is an assignment-only change.
+The lowerer wrapper, indexed owner, one-key schema, unconditional prune, positive-only LayoutState synchronization, live Session LayoutState, captured `_post_cleanup_sinet_preadd_resize_results` predecessor, adjacent SA/PA MirrorPad successor, dependencies, diagnostics, and TensorFlow behavior remain unchanged.

+Implementation validation completed sequentially under `uv`:

+- CSP result/schema semantics, SiNet pre-add/resize and terminal boundaries,
+  architecture, and pass-efficiency coverage: `307 passed in 19.19s`
+- concrete CSP-attention owner fixtures: `2 passed, 739 deselected in 0.59s`
+- branch-changed broad suite plus the same CSP-attention coverage:
+  `1530 passed in 26.74s`

+These are unit, contract, owner-fixture, and orchestration checks; this result retention does not claim a new model-corpus run.

+At resume, audit the adjacent direct `_optimize_transpose_sa_pa_mirrorpad_nhwc_propagation_chains()` result after `_post_cleanup_csp_attention_stats`.
+Preserve the same owner selections inside attention-recovery orchestration, the separate gate-layout boundary, live LayoutState wiring, and the captured BatchMatMul affine-input successor.
+Commit and push only; do not create, reopen, or update a pull request.

 ## Earlier Split/Conv/Concat bridge result retention implementation checkpoint

 The terminal-QKV call now retains